arc12/attribute-issues-pt/README.md

 - attribute_scope [simple text]: Explains what kind of entity the attributes concern and outlines the process in which they are being used.
 - key_question [simple text]: The headline question for the questionnaire, typically asking which attributes should NOT be used for a specified purpose.,
 - issue_categories [a list of key-value structures]: Summarises the types of issue which might be assigned to an attribute.
 These should be ordered with the most important category first.
   - The structures take the form: {"code": "", "label": "", "summary": ""}.
 The __code__ is used internally and for logging and should not be changed once the plaything specification is in use.
 The __label__ is presented to users and may be changed without affecting the analysis of logged data (as it uses the code).
 The __summary__ element is optional; see below.
+There SHOULD be an entry with __code__ set to "" and with a suitable label for the no-category case, for example "No Issues"; this is used in the explanation provided following a questionnaire submission.
+This should be the last category in the list.
 - response_type [simple text]: Determines what happens when the respondant submits their questionnaire responses.
 Valid values are "acknowledge" (provides no feedback) and "explain", which lists the responses and comments on the category assigned to each.
 Defaults to "explain".

 ### "asset_map"